Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/introduction.rst

    Blender can use information stored in a variety of other format files which are created by other graphics programs.
 :doc:`Export </data_system/files/import_export>`
-   Normally you save your work in a .blend file, but you can export some or all of your work to a format that can be processed by other graphics programs.
+   Normally you save your work in a blend-file, but you can export some or all of your work to a format that can be processed by other graphics programs.
 :ref:`External Data <pack-unpack-data>`
    Pack into .blend